KreulitschD/project1/index.md

   <img src="{{ site.url }}/assets/img/overview.jpg" alt="Overview" width="600px">
 </div>

-IBPSA Project 1 will create open-source (TEST)software that builds the basis of next generation computing tools for the design and operation of building and district energy and control systems.
+IBPSA Project 1 will create open-source software that builds the basis of next generation computing tools for the design and operation of building and district energy and control systems.